 Civil Commitment is a legal process through which an individual with symptoms of severe mental illness is court-ordered into treatment in a hospital (inpatient), or in the community (outpatient).
-All citizens have civil liberties that need to be protected under both federal and state laws, so following “due process” is of paramount importance.
+All citizens have civil liberties that need to be protected under both federal and state laws, so following “due process” is the most important.
 Treatment is not punishment!
-The state may need to deprive someone of their civil liberties because they pose a danger to self or others due to mental illness.
+The state may need to take away some civil liberties because an individual presents a danger to self or others due to mental illness.

-A separate and distinct process for the civil commitment of a child/adolescent exists in Utah statute and rule.
-Separate criteria, paperwork and procedures are also used.
+A clear and separate civil commitment of a child/adolescent exists in Utah statute and rule.
+Separate standards, paperwork and procedures are also used.
 In the commitment of a child/adolescent, the Designated Examiner may also be referred to as a Neutral & Detached Fact Finder (NDFF).
-The person acting in this capacity should not be involved in the child’s treatment.
+This person should not be involved in the child’s treatment.
 62A-15-703(2) & 62A-15-703(3)(a).

 Civil Commitment Forms

-The requirements for adult civil commitment require an examination by a “Designated Examiner.”
-If the examination reveals that a person meets the “substantial danger” criteria, a court of law orders them to be committed to the care of the local mental health authority, to receive the appropriate treatment.
+Adult civil commitment requires an examination by a “Designated Examiner.”
+If the examination finds that a person meets the “substantial danger” criteria, a court of law orders them to be committed to the care of the local mental health authority, to receive the appropriate treatment.

 Court-Ordered Assisted Outpatient Treatment (AOT) Forms

-Senate Bill 39 Court-ordered AOT, creates a path to intervene "before" a person becomes a substantial danger to self or others.
+Senate Bill 39 Court-ordered AOT, creates a path to get involved "before" a person becomes a substantial danger to self or others.
 However, the person must still meet specific criteria to be court-ordered into treatment.